MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following application code guidelines are recommended in order to minimize the size of the application:

 - Check libraries versions and changelog regularly.
 Latest versions may be more optimized.
-- Avoid manipulating `String <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/String.html>`_ objects
+- Avoid manipulating `String <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/String.html>`_ objects:

   - For example, prefer using integers to represent IDs.
   - Avoid overriding `Object.toString() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#toString-->`_ for debugging purposes.
 This method will always be embedded even if it is not called explicitly.